Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/https-redirect.md

 {% endcapture %}
 {{ the_code | indent }}

-> **Note**: The GatewayAPI _does not_ use an [HTTPRequestRedirectFilter](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.HTTPRequestRedirectFilter)
+> **Note**: The GatewayAPI _does not_ use a [HTTPRequestRedirectFilter](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.HTTPRequestRedirectFilter)
 to configure the redirect.
-Using the filter to redirect HTTP to HTTPS requires a separate HTTPRoute to handle redirected HTTPS traffic, which does not mesh well with Kong's single route redirect model.
+Using the filter to redirect HTTP to HTTPS requires a separate HTTPRoute to handle redirected HTTPS traffic, which does not align well with Kong's single route redirect model.

 Work to support the standard filter-based configuration is ongoing.
 Until then,